Spider201866/Alan_web/memory-bank/activeContext.md

 The application is now a fully functional Progressive Web App (PWA).
 The immediate focus is on ensuring all documentation is updated to reflect this major enhancement.

 ## Recent Changes
+- **Performance Optimizations (July 3, 2025):**
+    - Replaced all `.jpg`, `.gif`, and `.png` images with their existing `.webp` counterparts to reduce file sizes.
+    - Refactored the chatbot initialization to prevent a triple fetch of the same data packet.
+    - Refactored the screenshot functionality to load the `html2canvas.js` library on demand, instead of on every page load.
 - **Offline Experience Improvements (July 2, 2025):**
     - Refactored all page initialization scripts to use a flag to prevent multiple initializations, and to wait for a "ready" message from the service worker, ensuring that all assets are cached before the page attempts to render.
 This resolves the issue of the missing app bar on offline pages.
     - Added a `.catch()` block to the service worker's static asset fetch handler to prevent "Failed to fetch" errors in offline mode.